 Thus, many tools, services, and applications need to be secured while using the DevOps model for application development.
 This is not the case with traditional development methodologies, which don’t use such a wide variety of tools, etc. Hence, a DevOps model requires stringent security measures to develop and deploy secure applications at scale.

 DevOps security is actually an extension of DevOps.
 DevSecOps is short for development (Dev), security (Sec), and operations (Ops).
 DevOps security puts the concept of software security at the center of the app development process.
-It calls for making security a key component of the software development pipelines.
+It calls for making security a vital component of the software development pipelines.

 Challenges of Securing the DevOps Model

-DevOps offers new capabilities to IT companies.
+DevOps offers new capabilities to best IT companies.
 But it also presents unique challenges.
 Since DevOps is more of a cultural change and a shift in attitude, its security risks are also nuanced.
 Traditional security management tools often fall short of addressing these security concerns.

 Here are some of the challenges the DevOps security model faces.